Featured CMMS

 For the most part, maintenance planners, schedulers, and technicians use the CMMS software to manage maintenance operations.

-The CMMS software’s ability to manage facility management operations—such as machinery, spare parts, and maintenance schedules—was a significant improvement over the previous pen-and-paper methods.
+Its ability to manage facility management operations—such as machinery, spare parts, and maintenance schedules—was a significant improvement over the previous pen-and-paper methods.
 However, it falls short of meeting the complexities of the property operations industry in the 21st century.

 Related article: Why Maintenance Management Systems Aren’t Solely Used for Building Maintenance